DurationFull-time 6 months, Part-time 1 year

 Next intakeNot applicable

 Get started in this ever-growing industry and develop basic skills in programming, databases and internet technology to aid you in an exciting and varied career in IT.

 Upon completion of this certificate, you will will have been exposed to recent developments in computer science and information technology and you will be able to accurately examine and critically investigate complex concepts, issues and constraints relevant to the IT industry.
 You will be able to compare and evaluate software artefacts and IT systems, and have the capability to analyse complex problems and provide, design or implement suitable software solutions based on organisational or user requirements.

 Designed for non-computing graduates seeking a career change, or for IT graduates who wish to upskill, this graduate certificate will help you build the theoretical knowledge and practical skills for roles in a range of industries.

-Your learning experiences will be online, and will contain a broad mix of study modes, including lectures, seminars, webinars, virtual classrooms, and online collaborative project work.
+Your learning experiences will contain a broad mix of study modes, including lectures, seminars, webinars, virtual classrooms, and online collaborative project work.

 As part of your study in this certificate, you will explore essential areas of IT, including the fundamentals of programming, IT infrastructure, security, and more.